Workshops and Consultation Services

 What do we offer?

 Our workshops are approximately two hours and include a presentation and discussion among participants.
 Customized workshops are also available.
-Consultation services are based on the individual client’s needs and are provided in-person, by email, or over-the-phone.
+During the pandemic, our workshops are “virtual” rather than in-person.
+We will resume in-person workshops when it’s safe to do so.
+Consultation services are based on the individual client’s needs.
+We are providing consultation services “virtually” (Zoom meeting, phone, email) until it’s safe to offer in-person services.

 Who are the trainers?